yuly16/Scala-Native-GSoC-Report/readme.md

 # 5. Other contributions

 ## 5.1 Simplify `CollectLocalValDeps` and `Lower.Impl`
 I found that `CollectLocalValDeps` and `Lower.Impl` extend transform.
 However, the function `onType` in transform does nothing.
 Therefore we can add `override def onType(ty: Type): Type = ty` in the two classes to avoid unnecessary calculations.
-The push request link is [here](https://github.com/scala-native/scala-native/pull/2772)
+The push request link is [here](https://github.com/scala-native/scala-native/pull/2772).
+This work has been merged to Scala Native.

 ## 5.2 Add `SortedSet` in MergeProcessor

 In the function `advance` in `MergeProcessor`, we change the type of `todo` to `SortedSet`, which makes the code cleaner and avoids transforming `todo` to array and sorting it when executing advance as the previous version.
-The push request link is [here](https://github.com/scala-native/scala-native/pull/2819)
+The push request link is [here](https://github.com/scala-native/scala-native/pull/2819).
+All work is done and it will be merged within a week.